twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 ​	Record-ID.Field.Repeat.Component

-When a message contains records with sequence number greater than 1, we can use the following notation to indicate the record being referenced.
+When a message contains records with a sequence number greater than 1, we can use an array notation to indicate the record being referenced.

 ​	Record-ID.Field[SequenceNumber].Repeat.Component